 a restaurant/pub, company facility, hotel or private residence.

 The event meeting facility should have a private room or area and

-tables large enough
+team tables large enough to seat full teams.

 If you have no preferred event meeting facility, See Seattle can